VoterFraud2020: a Multi-modal Dataset of Election Fraud Claims on Twitter: Data Analysis

 \subsubsection{Images.}

 We conducted a preliminary examination of matching and repeated images in \datasetname~to analyze the distribution of images related to voter fraud claims.
 Our data, using the perceptual hash functions described in Section~\ref{sec:enhancement_image}, allows tracking of duplicate and near-duplicate images that were posted in multiple tweets.
-In this analysis, we experimented with three perceptual hash functions and refer to two images as matching if they have an identical perceptual hash value.
+In this analysis, we experimented with three perceptual hash functions and refer to two images as matching if they have an \textit{identical} perceptual hash value.

+For example, there are 109,312~(out of 167,696) images with the same pHash value.
+Of these, 17,831 were shared in more than one tweet, an average of 4.27 times.
+In other words, 34\% of the image instances in~\datasetname~tweets appear in more than one tweet.
+Figure~\ref{fig:max_appearances_image} presents the image that appeared in the most unique tweets: the image (based on the perceptual hash value) appeared in over 1,000 tweets, according to all three hash functions.

-In Figure~\ref{fig:image_cumulative_plot}, we show the cumulative distribution of the number of unique perceptual hashes in~\datasetname~(Y-axis), with hash values sorted based on the number of unique tweets in which they appear, from the highest to the lowest (X-axis).
+Figure~\ref{fig:image_cumulative_plot} shows the cumulative distribution of the number of unique perceptual hashes in~\datasetname~(Y-axis), with hash values sorted based on the number of unique tweets in which they appear, from the highest to the lowest (X-axis).
 For example, according to pHash, the 1,000 images shared in the largest number of unique tweets appeared together in 25,019 different tweets (not including retweets).
-Although in general the results are similar when using different hash functions, pHash is the most ``conservative'' in terms of assigning matches.
+Although in general the results are similar when using different hash functions, pHash is the most ``conservative'' of the three in terms of assigning matches.
 Overall, our results are similar when using different hash functions.
-For example, there are 109,312~(out of 167,696) images with the same pHash value.
-Of these, 17,831 were shared in more than one tweet, an average of 4.27 times.
-In other words, 34\% of the images instances in~\datasetname~tweets appear in more than one tweet.
-Figure~\ref{fig:max_appearances_image} presents the image that appeared in most number of unique tweets: the same perceptual hash value appeared in over 1,000 tweets, according to all three hash functions.